No description

 nix flake update

-Note: matrix and social track nixpkgs-stable (25.11) rather than unstable and have no Home Manager user environment — they are headless servers only.
-Secrets are managed via sops-nix; encrypted files live under secrets/ and are decrypted at runtime using each host's /etc/ssh/ssh_host_ed25519_key.
+Note: matrix, social, and webtop track nixpkgs-stable (26.05) rather than unstable and have no Home Manager user environment - they are headless servers only.
+Secrets are managed via sops-nix; encrypted files live under secrets/ and are decrypted at runtime from each host's local key material.

-social runs Mastodon at gth.social with a manual nginx config (SSL is terminated by an external Nginx Proxy Manager).
-SMTP is handled by MXRoute.
+social runs Mastodon at gth.social with a manual nginx config (SSL is terminated by an external reverse proxy).
+SMTP credentials are sourced from encrypted secrets.

 Audio

-PipeWire is enabled in hosts/common.nix for the desktop hosts (strider and wintermute).
-Host-specific audio tuning lives in each host's configuration.nix rather than the shared common module:
+PipeWire is enabled in hosts/common-base.nix for all desktop hosts (including molly and wintermute).
+Host-specific audio tuning lives in each host's configuration.nix rather than the shared module:

 • wintermute carries a low-latency profile (92-low-latency, fixed 512-quantum at 48 kHz) and a wireplumber rule (99-no-suspend) that prevents ALSA nodes from suspending.
 This suits a workstation with always-connected speakers and recording use.

-• strider uses default PipeWire behavior: dynamic quantum and normal node suspend, which is friendlier to laptop battery life.
+• molly uses default PipeWire behavior: dynamic quantum and normal node suspend, which is friendlier to laptop battery life.

 • TLP charge thresholds: paired hysteresis with START_CHARGE_THRESH_BAT0=75 and STOP_CHARGE_THRESH_BAT0=80 to prevent constant micro-charging at 100%.